-This is less of a problem with some guitars than others, depending on the rigidity of the truss rod mounted in the neck; most Fenders, for example, will show little or no change when retuning (thanks, Leo).
+This is less of a problem with some guitars than others, depending on the rigidity of the truss rod mounted in the neck; most Fenders, for example, will show little or no change when retuning (thanks, Leo), and a carbon-fiber neck will be pretty much impervious to this effect.
 A 1962 SG, on the other hand, or a 1948 Martin…

 The good little bad amp